Benjamin Guinness: Family

 On 24 February 1837, he married his first cousin Elizabeth Guinness, the third daughter of Edward Guinness of Dublin.
-They had three sons and a daughter, and lived at Beaumont House, Beaumont, in north County Dublin.
+They had three sons and a daughter, and lived at Beaumont House, Beaumont, then north of the city in County Dublin.
 In 1856, he bought what is now Iveagh House at 80 St Stephen's Green.
-Ashford Castle was described in William Wilde's book on Lough Corrib in the 1860s.
+His Ashford Castle home was described in William Wilde's book on Lough Corrib in the 1860s.

 He was succeeded in the baronetcy by his eldest son, Arthur, who took over the brewery with his brother, the third son, Edward.
-His second son, Benjamin, married Henrietta, daughter of Thomas St Lawrence, 3rd Earl of Howth; they moved to England, where he was a captain in the Royal Horse Guards.
+His second son, Benjamin, married Lady Henrietta St Lawrence, daughter of Thomas St Lawrence, 3rd Earl of Howth; they moved to England, where he was a captain in the Royal Horse Guards.
 His daughter Anne married William, Lord Plunket in 1863.
 The present-day Guinness Baronets descend from his second son Benjamin, with their son Algernon Arthur St. Lawrence Lee Guinness (1883–1954) becoming Sir Algernon, 3rd Baronet on the death of his childless uncle, Lord Ardilaun in 1915.

 He was buried in Mount Jerome Cemetery, Dublin, in the family vault, on 27 May.
 His personalty was sworn under £1,100,000 on 8 August 1868.

-A bronze statue of him by John Foley was erected by the Cathedral Chapter in St. Patrick's churchyard, on the south side of the cathedral, in September 1875, which was restored in 2006.
+A bronze statue of him by John Foley was erected by the Cathedral Chapter in St. Patrick's churchyard, on the south side of the cathedral, in September 1875; it was restored in 2006.